Africa Oyé: History

 2017 was the 25th anniversary of Africa Oyé and saw an estimated footfall of 80,000.

-2019 saw the busiest day of the festival's 27-year history on the Saturday.

 In 2020, Africa Oyé launched Nyumbani.
 Taking its name from the Swahili word for 'at home,' this was a new online series of original concerts, interviews, documentaries and DJ sets.

-In 2022, the festival celebrated its 30th Anniversary with a year-round programme of concerts and events, including performances from WITCH, The Dur Dur Band, Vieux Farka Toure and many more.
+In 2022, the festival celebrated its 30th anniversary with a year-round programme of concerts and events, including performances from WITCH, The Dur Dur Band, Vieux Farka Toure and many more.

+2023 saw the busiest single day of the festival's 30+ year history, on the Saturday.

+2024 was Oye's busiest ever festival weekend.

 Health and participation

 2010 began The Decade of Health and Well Being in the Liverpool region.
 With this in mind Oyé introduced The Health, Learning, and Participation Zone at the Africa Oyé festival, featuring activities such as: